SayaliDighe/codsoft-tasks-/README.md

 flowers into different species based on their sepal and petal measurements.
 This dataset is widely used for introductory classification tasks.

+##  5) CREDIT CARD FRAUD DETECTION

+Build a machine learning model to identify fraudulent credit card transactions.
+Preprocess and normalize the transaction data, handle class imbalance issues, and split the dataset into training and testing sets.
+Train a classification algorithm, such as logistic regression or random forests, to classify transactions as fraudulent or genuine.
+Evaluate the model's performance using metrics like precision, recall,and F1-score, and consider techniques like oversampling or undersampling for improving results.